 \section{Abstract}

-In the analyses of cluster-randomized trials, a standard approach for covariate adjustment and handling within-cluster correlations is the mixed-model analysis of covariance (ANCOVA).
-The mixed-model ANCOVA makes stringent assumptions, including normality, linearity, and a compound symmetric correlation structure, which may be challenging to verify and may not hold in practice.
-When mixed-model ANCOVA assumptions are violated, the validity and efficiency of the model-based inference for the average treatment effect are currently unclear.
-In this article, we prove that the mixed-model ANCOVA estimator for the average treatment effect is consistent and asymptotically normal under arbitrary misspecification of its working model.
-Under equal randomization, we further show that the model-based variance estimator for the mixed-model ANCOVA estimator remains consistent, clarifying that the confidence interval given by standard software is asymptotically valid even under model misspecification.
-Beyond robustness, we also provide a caveat that covariate adjustment via mixed-model ANCOVA may lead to precision loss compared to no adjustment when the covariance structure is misspecified, and describe when a cluster-level ANCOVA becomes more efficient.
-These results hold under both simple and stratified randomization, and are further illustrated via simulations as well as analyses of three cluster-randomized trials.
+In the analyses of cluster-randomized trials, mixed-model analysis of covariance (ANCOVA) is a standard approach for covariate adjustment and handling within-cluster correlations.
+However, when the normality, linearity, or the random-intercept assumption is violated, the validity and efficiency of the mixed-model ANCOVA estimators for estimating the average treatment effect remain unclear.
+Under the potential outcomes framework, we prove that the mixed-model ANCOVA estimators for the average treatment effect are consistent and asymptotically normal under arbitrary misspecification of its working model. {If the probability of receiving treatment is $0.5$ for each cluster}, we further show that the model-based variance estimator under mixed-model ANCOVA1 (ANCOVA without treatment-covariate interactions) remains consistent, clarifying that the confidence interval given by standard software is asymptotically valid even under model misspecification. {Beyond robustness, we discuss several insights on precision among classical methods for analyzing cluster-randomized trials, including the mixed-model ANCOVA, individual-level ANCOVA, and cluster-level ANCOVA estimators.} These insights may inform the choice of methods in practice.
+Our analytical results and insights are illustrated via simulation studies and analyses of three cluster-randomized trials.